Frequently Asked Questions

 You also have more choice in how the coffin is constructed, can see the willow growing on our farm and you can be involved with the process, should you wish.

 If you are choosing one of our coffins, you should let your funeral director or undertaker know at an early stage.
-We will also contact them for the internal measurements or any further information, as needed.
+We will also contact them for the sizing and any further information, as needed.

 Can I weave part of the coffin?